shridharssg/NodeJs/part3.md

 We check if the data is cached in Redis and, if not, fetch the data, cache it in Redis with a specified TTL, and send the data as a response.

+---

+**Q. Exist Code in NodeJS**

+Exit Code 0: Node.js normally ends with a status code of 0 whenever there are no more open async operations and the code doesn’t produce any uncaught exceptions.

+**Exit Code 1**, Uncaught Fatal Exception: If an uncaught exception occurs and it is not resolved by a domain or a “uncaughtException” event handler, Node.js exits with an exit code of 1.

+**Exit Code 2**: The exit code 2 is reserved by Bash for abuse of built-in features.

+**Exit Code 3**, Internal JavaScript Parse Error: Node.js exit code 3 is for a status code when internal code cannot be parsed.
+This code is for development only usage.

+**Exit Code 4**, Internal JavaScript Evaluation Failure: Node.js exit code 4 happens rarely and only for development.
+This exit code happens when your JavaScript source code fails to return a function value

+**Exit Code 5**, Fatal Error : Exit code 5 is for fatal errors.
+This happens when V8 engine cannot recover.

+**Implicitly, the Node.js process will exit when it reaches the end of the script.**

+**Explicilty, We can exist nodeJS by using following functions**

+**process.exist(1)** : function exits from the current Node.js process.
+It takes an exit code, which is an integer.

+**process.kill()**
+  We can also exit Node.js using process.kill to kill the running Node.js process.
+  The difference between this and process.exit is that process.kill takes the pid, or process id, of the process we want to kill

+  process.kill(process.pid);

+**process.abort()** :
+  he difference between process.abort, process.kill, and process.exit is that process.abort always exits
+  Node.js immediately and generates a core file.
+In addition, no event callbacks will run.

+The process object is a global variable that lets us manage the current Node.js process.
+Since it is a global, we can access it from anywhere inside a Node.js program without using require to import it.

+---

 **Q6.
 Error Handling in nodeJS** https://blog.appsignal.com/2022/11/16/nodejs-error-handling-tips-and-tricks.html